Moving Target APT Instructions

 Currently APT does not have the capability to display a visualization of moving target dithers with the Aladin viewer.
 For a workaround, see Tutorial on Visualizing Dithers of a Solar System Observation in APT.

-Target acquisition (TA) is not required (or recommended) for standard targets or numbered minor bodies for IFU observing modes (MIRI MRS, NIRSpec IFU) or the NIRSpec MSA "long slit" but may be necessary for other long slit observing modes (MIRI LRS, NIRSpec fixed slit).
+Target acquisition (TA) is not required (or recommended) for standard targets or most numbered minor bodies for IFU observing modes (MIRI MRS, NIRSpec IFU) or the NIRSpec MSA "long slit" but may be necessary for other long slit observing modes (MIRI LRS, NIRSpec fixed slit).
 NIRSpec TA for moving targets will use the 1.6” aperture and the observer can then put the target in any fixed slit, IFU, or MSA “long slit.”
-This will be implemented for moving targets in Cycle 1.
+See Moving Target Observing Strategies for more information and additional links.

 More general information about APT target acquisition is in the article APT Target Acquisition.